Reflexive dg categories in algebra and topology

 \begin{thm} Let $R$ be a commutative noetherian $k$-algebra.
 Then $R$ is reflexive if and only if it is a finite product of complete local $k$-algebras whose residue fields are finite extensions of $k$. \end{thm} \begin{proof} Since $R$ is noetherian, it is a finite product of connected $k$-algebras, and $R$ is reflexive if and only if each of its connected components is (since $\per (R)$ splits as the product of the perfect derived categories of the connected components of $R$).
-So without loss of generality we may assume that $R$ is connected.
-We will prove the forwards implication of the theorem; the proof of the backwards implication is similar.
+So without loss of generality we may assume that $R$ is connected and non-zero.

 If $R$ is reflexive, then \Cref{lemmareducetolocal} implies that $R$ possesses a unique maximal ideal $\mathfrak{m}$ such that its residue field $K\coloneqq R/\mathfrak{m}$ is a finite extension of $k$.
 By \Cref{lemmafdsplit}, $K$ is a $\pvd$-generator for $R$.
 Note that $R_K^! = \R \hom_R(K,K)^\mathrm{op}$ is a coconnective dg algebra with $H^0(R^!_K) = K$, which can be computed using the minimal projective resolution for $K$.
 As a consequence, we may also assume that $(R_K^!)^0 = K$.
 By \Cref{prop: keller-nicolas locality} it follows that $\sigma_{\leq 0}R_K^! = (R_K^!)^0$ is a $\pvd$-generator for $R^!_K$.